28th July 2020

 The question of whether you need travel insurance for a holiday in the UK is a tricky one, as many people have different opinions.
 Some feel it’s unnecessary and a waste of money, whereas others are a lot more cautious and want to be covered for any potential problems.

 There are many benefits to taking out travel insurance for a holiday in the UK.
-The costs of any cancellations, medical expenses or stolen items will be covered, as well as lost luggage – you may only be travelling a few hours down the road, but bags can still go missing on a UK holiday.
+The costs of cancellations, medical expenses or stolen items can be covered, as well as lost luggage – you may only be travelling a few hours down the road, but bags can still go missing on a UK holiday.
 You should also consider insurance if you’re going on one of the UK’s many incredible adventure holidays, such as skiing or hiking, due to the risks involved in these kinds of activities.
-Asda Money’s Annual Trip travel insurance covers winter sports as standard, although this is an additional option for single trip policies.

 Depending on where you’re going, how long you’re away for, your age, and what you’ll be doing whilst you’re on holiday, travel insurance quotes will differ.
 For example, somebody heading away on a weekend trip to Paris will need a completely different travel insurance policy in comparison to somebody travelling around Australia for six months.

 People are often tempted to pick the cheapest quote, but this can be a bad idea.
 The cheapest deal may sound appealing, but if an unfortunate situation arises that isn’t covered by this cheaper insurance, you may be left with the cost of it.
 Make sure you take into consideration any activities that you’ll be doing when on holiday too.
 For example, if you’re going on an adventure holiday, such as skiing or rock climbing, be sure to check with your travel insurance provider that you’ll be covered for this, as there may be some extra fees to pay.